laminlabs/lamin-docs/docs/permissions.md

 ### Manage bot accounts

 You need to be an org admin.
-Access to bot accounts for other org members will be created soon.
+Access to bot accounts for other org members will be enabled soon (July 2026).

-Bot accounts allow scoping access permissions within automations and agents.
+Bot accounts allow scoping access permissions within automations, including through AI agents.
 They authenticate via their API keys.

 To create a bot account: